IkechukwuAKalu/temp-mail-detector/README.md

 - Build the project `npm run build`
 - Run the project `npm start`

+## Run Tests
+Tests have been included in this project to ensure everything works as expected.
+- To run tests for this project, `npm run test`
+- To generate a test coverage report, `npm run coverage`

 **NOTE:** The command, `npm run build`, enables Typescript watch on `.ts` files.
 To run the project, you have to open a new terminal session still at the project root directory.

 ====